WeR-stats/workshops/setup_cloud_machine_data_science/README.md

 	    SSL Encryption >
     ~~~
     Check **Yes** for `Redirect non-SSL requests to SSL mode?`, then `Save`
-  - change default port to some random number `XXXX` :
+  - change default port to some random integer number `xxxx`  of your choice between 1024 and 65535, but obviously different from the one you previously chose for the *SSH* service:
     ~~~
     Webmin >
 	  Webmin Configuration >